Written by Donald E. Sheppard|

-The Officer mentioned above continued, "The governor informed himself of the land in all directions and learned that there was a scattering of population toward the west and large towns toward the southeast, especially in a province called Autiamque (the Batesville-Newport area of Arkansas near the fertile Mississippi Embayment), ten days journey from Tulla... and that it was a land abounding in corn.
-Since winter had already come and on account of the cold, rains, and snows, they could not travel during two or three months of the year (it was almost November on our Gregorian Calendar); fearing lest they could not feed themselves for so long a time because of its scattered population; also because the Indians said there was a large body of water near Autiamque (the Mississippi River Basin was described as an ocean, just like Lake Michigan had been by the natives) - and according to what they said, the governor believed it to be an arm of the sea (the Gulf of Mexico) - and because he now wished to give information of himself in Cuba, for it was three years and over since Donna Isabel (DeSoto's wife), who was in Havana, or any other person in a Christian land, had heard of him, and now two hundred and fifty men (twice that number according to others) and one hundred and fifty horses were wanting: he determined to go to winter at Autiamque...
+Elvas continued, "The governor informed himself of the land in all directions and learned that there was a scattering of population toward the west and large towns toward the southeast, especially in a province called Autiamque (in today's Arkansas), ten days journey from Tulla... and that it was a land abounding in corn.
+Since winter had already come and on account of the cold, rains, and snows, they could not travel during two or three months of the year (it was almost November on our Gregorian Calendar); fearing lest they could not feed themselves for so long a time because of its scattered population; also because the Indians said there was a large body of water near Autiamque (the Mississippi River Embayment was described as an ocean, just like Lake Michigan had been by the natives) - and according to what they said, the governor believed it to be an arm of the sea (the Gulf of Mexico) - and because he now wished to give information of himself in Cuba, for it was three years and over since Donna Isabel (DeSoto's wife), who was in Havana, or any other person in a Christian land, had heard of him, and now two hundred and fifty men (more than that number according to others) and one hundred and fifty horses were wanting: he determined to go to winter at Autiamque...

 "...and in the following Summer to reach the sea and build two brigantines and send one of them to Cuba and the other to New Spain (Mexico), so that the one which should go safely might give news of him; hoping from his prosperity in Cuba (DeSoto was still the Governor of Cuba and, thereby, its Tax Collector) to refit (his army) to take up his expedition again and explore and conquer (North America) farther west than he had yet reached, where Cabeza de Vaca (who had wandered through Texas from an earlier Spanish coastal expedition) had gone."